 - Are there enough security features in place?

-- Does the host offer SSL?
-(Particularly if you have ecommerce offerings.)
+- Does the host offer Secure Sockets Layers (SSL)?
+(Particularly if you have e-commerce offerings.)

 - What happens if my site grows?
 Is it easy to upgrade plans?

-- Does the host’s customer service meet my needs? (time and method of contact)
+- Does the host’s customer service meet my needs? (response time and method of contact)

 - Does the host offer a money-back guarantee?

-WordPress is currently the most popular content management system (CMS) in use.
-As such, you will see many hosts offering hosting plans explicitly aimed at WordPress users in addition to their more general web hosting options.
+WordPress is currently the most popular CMS in use.
+As such, many hosts offer hosting plans explicitly aimed at WordPress users and their more general web hosting options.

-There is no set of guidelines that web hosts must meet before they can claim that something is a WordPress hosting plan, so when shopping, you will need to compare your options carefully.
+There is no set of guidelines that web hosts must meet before they can claim something is a WordPress hosting plan, so when shopping, compare your options carefully.

-Generally, you will find your site hosted on a server that has been configured to be WordPress friendly (e.g., it comes with the appropriate versions of PHP and MySQL installed).
-Your host may also offer things like one-click WordPress installation, saving you some time, as well as automatic core updates as patches, security fixes, and other updates are released.
+Generally, you will find your site hosted on a server configured to be WordPress-friendly (e.g., it comes with the appropriate versions of PHP and MySQL installed).
+Your host may also offer things like one-click WordPress installation, saving you some time, and automatic core updates as patches, security fixes, and other updates as they’re released.

-If you can afford it and tackling the back end of your website is not a priority of yours, opting for managed WordPress hosting services can be a good idea.
+If you can afford it and tackling the back end of your website is not a priority, opting for managed WordPress hosting services can be a good idea.

 Endorsed by WordPress

-WordPress lists some of its partners on its website, but these are not necessarily the only options you should look into.
-The WordPress partners are guaranteed to meet the minimum requirements, but that does not mean that companies not on the list do not.
+WordPress lists some of its partners on its website, but these are not necessarily the only options to look into.
+The WordPress partners are guaranteed to meet the minimum requirements, and companies not on the list may also.
 WordPress admits there is some arbitrariness to the list — as such, the list is an excellent place to start, but it is not the end-all-be-all.